cgswords/vimrc/README.md

-# SMALLHAMMER
+# VIM CONFIGURATION

 *(By Cameron Swords, with select contributions from Andy Keep and Jaime Guerrero)*

-**Smallhammer** is a set of vim bindings for developing Scheme code for [Petite Chez Scheme](http://www.scheme.com/petitechezscheme.html) and [Racket](http://racket-lang.org/), along with syntax plugins for BBCode (.bbc), Idris, Markdown (.md), and Ott
+This vimrc is a set of vim bindings for developing Scheme code for [Petite Chez Scheme](http://www.scheme.com/petitechezscheme.html) and [Racket](http://racket-lang.org/), along with syntax plugins for BBCode (.bbc), Idris, Markdown (.md), and Ott